Estimated Reading Time: 5 Minutes

 - and watching the 6 o’clock news.

-Learn one word every day.
+- Learn one word every day, and start now.
 THAT will help you a lot.
 You will be surprised how fast you can learn a language if you try.

-If you’d like to learn more about the Costa Rican culture and how to prevent culture shock, do business with us.
+If you’d like to learn more about Costa Rican culture and how to prevent culture shock, consider doing business with us.
 Contact us for any real estate requirements you have.